bitlabstudio/django-ics-generator/README.rst

 Django ICS Generator
 ====================

-A simple Django view that returns a .ics file as an attachment download when called via the icalendar script: http://www.keith-wood.name/icalendar.html
+A simple Django view that returns an .ics file as an attachment download when called via the icalendar script: http://www.keith-wood.name/icalendar.html

 Installation